oven-sh/security-provider-template/README.md

 ### Validation

-If you fetch a threat feed over the network, perhaps from your own API, consider using a schema validation library like Zod for production.
-This code needs to be defensive in all cases, so we should fail if we receive an invalid thread feed, rather than continuining and potentially returning an empty array of advisories.
+When fetching threat feeds over the network, use schema validation
-It's better to fail fast here.
+(e.g., Zod) to ensure data integrity.
+Invalid responses should fail immediately rather than silently returning empty advisories.

 ```typescript
 import { z } from 'zod';